Nikola Pašić: Private life

 Nikola Pašić married Đurđina Duković, daughter of a wealthy Serbian grains trader from Trieste.
 They were married in the Russian church in Florence to avoid the gathering of the numerous Serbian colony in Trieste and had three children: son Radomir-Rade and daughters Dara and Pava.
 Radomir-Rade had two sons: Vladislav, an architect (died 1978) and Nicholas "Nikola" (1918–2015), an Oxford University law graduate who resided in Toronto, Canada, where he founded a Serbian National Academy.

+His granddaughter Katarina Račić (4 Jul 1919, London - 20 December 1946) married Prince Teymuraz Bagration-Mukhrani, son of Princess Tatiana of Russia, on 27 October 1940.
+At the time of the wedding, he was 28 and she was 21, but the marriage ended with Katarina's death at the age of 27.
+He later remarried and became brother-in-law of Archduke Rudolf of Austria, son of Emperor Charles I of Austria.